smithers54/azure-docs/articles/vpn-gateway/packet-capture.md

 There are some commonly available packet capture tools.
 Getting relevant packet captures with these tools can be cumbersome, especially in high-volume traffic scenarios.
 The filtering capabilities provided by Azure VPN Gateway packet capture are a major differentiator.
 You can use VPN Gateway packet capture together with commonly available packet capture tools.

+>[!NOTE]
+>Packet captures can only be performed on Route-Based Dynamic Gateways.
+Static Gateways are currently unsupported.

 ## VPN Gateway packet capture filtering capabilities

 You can run VPN Gateway packet capture on the gateway or on a specific connection, depending on your needs.
 You can also run packet capture on multiple tunnels at the same time.
 You can capture one-way or bi-directional traffic, IKE and ESP traffic, and inner packets along with filtering on a VPN gateway.